How to put butane in a cigar lighter

 Choosing a clutter-free, flat surface is crucial; I usually work on a sturdy table in an area with plenty of ventilation to ensure safety while refilling.

-Paso 1: Purgar (o sangrar) el mechero
+Paso 1: Purga (o sangrar) el encendedor

 Prepare your work area

 I always ensure that my workspace is free from anything flammable.
-This helps prevent accidents while handling butane, which has a boiling point of -0.5°F (-18°C) and can ignite easily.
+This helps prevent accidents while handling butane, which has a boiling point of -0.5° F (-18° C) and can ignite easily.

 Allow the lighter to cool to room temperature